 You can use Green Beans to find more recipes like this one.
 Or check out Keto Vegetable Recipes for Thanksgiving or Low-Carb and Gluten-Free Thanksgiving Side Dish Recipes for lots more tasty ideas with Green Beans.

 (This is only a summary of the steps for the recipe; please scroll down for complete printable recipe.
 Or if you use the JUMP TO RECIPE link at the top of the page, it will take you directly to the complete recipe.)

 - Trim both ends of the beans.
-I do this by taking a handful of beans, standing them up in my hand, then letting them fall down on to the cutting board, which lines up the ends.
+I take a handful of beans, standing them up in my hand, then let them fall down on to the cutting board to line up the ends.

 - Bring salt and water to boil in a small saucepan, then cook the beans for about 5 minutes, or until they’re barely tender-crisp.

 - While beans cook, zest and squeeze the juice of one lemon.
 (I used all the juice, but I like things really lemony.)

 - Drain beans in a colander placed in the sink.